locationtech/geomesa/docs/user/data_management.rst

 By default, GeoMesa creates three indices:

+- Z2 - the Z2 index uses a z-order curve to index latitude and longitude.
+This is the primary index used to answer queries with a spatial component but no temporal component.
 - Z3 - the Z3 index uses a z-order curve to index latitude, longitude and time.
 This is the primary index used to answer queries with both a spatial and temporal component.
 - Record - the record index stores features by feature ID.
 It is used for any query by ID.
 Additionally, certain attribute queries may end up retrieving data from the record index.
 This is explained below.
-- GeoHash - the geohash index is the original GeoMesa index.
-The main index key is created using the geohash of the feature geometry.
-This index is used to answer queries with a spatial component, but no temporal component.
-Due to indexing optimizations, the Z3 index is preferred over this one.

 If specified, GeoMesa will also create the following indices: